 The federal government is shipping more doses to states and to certain cities, such as Philadelphia and New York, each week.
 And it’s sending vaccines directly to certain pharmacy and grocery chains.
 Retail partners vary by state but include certain Walmart, CVS, Costco, Rite Aid and Kroger locations.
 And the administration in late January announced plans to purchase an additional 200 million vaccine doses from Pfizer and Moderna, with the goal of vaccinating 100 million people in Biden’s first 100 days and 300 million people by the end of the summer.
 Those vaccines each require two doses.

-When March began, more than 50 million Americans had received a first dose.
-That total nearly doubled over the course of the month, climbing to nearly 100 million by April 1.
+When March began, just over 50 million Americans had received a first dose.
+That total nearly doubled by the end of the month and had climbed to nearly 170 million by the end of May.

 Where can I get one?